githubtraining/security/responses/06b_final-issue.md

 ![celebrate](https://octodex.github.com/images/benevocats.jpg)

 Congratulations @{{ user.username }}, you've completed this course!

 When considering the security of your repository, consider the installed applications, like me.
-But from a security perspective, each of these apps has access to some of your data.
-Every so often, check the apps and integrations that have access to your repositories.
+Every app installed on your repository has access to some of your data.
+Even if it is harmless (like me), it is a good idea to periodically check and prune the list of installed apps and integrations on your repositories.
 Look for things like active use, or  permissions giving more access than necessary.

 ## Step 7: Manage app permissions